-The piercing cry for help sounded like a rusty saw scraping against the eardrum.
+The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 Everyone's nerves instantly tensed.

-My mind switched from the mode of "how to get an extra pack of cookies" to the urgent mode of "how to survive."
+My mind abruptly shifted from "how to get an extra pack of cookies" to the urgent mode of "how to survive."

-"It seems like the sound is coming from the abandoned building outside!" someone exclaimed.
+"It sounds like it's coming from that abandoned building outside!" someone exclaimed.

-That building, not far from the camp, was an office building from before the apocalypse, now reduced to mere Ruined Walls, resembling a giant beast lying in wait.
+That building, not far from the camp, had once been an office tower before the apocalypse.
+Now, it stood as a mere skeleton of its former self, resembling a giant beast lying in wait.

 The camp erupted into chaos.

-Some suggested going to rescue the person, while others argued it was too dangerous to do so.
+Some insisted on going to rescue the person, while others argued it was too dangerous to venture out.

 This cry for help... felt strange.

-In this apocalypse, who would call for help so "loudly"?
-Were they not afraid of attracting all the Zombies?
+In this world, who would call for help so "loudly"?
+Were they not afraid of attracting zombies?

-Moreover, it didn’t sound like a scream born out of extreme fear; rather, it carried a hint of... intentionality?
+Moreover, it didn’t sound like a scream born from sheer terror; rather, it carried a hint of... intentionality?

 "Hey, should we go save her?"
-Zhong Dali looked at me with his confused eyes.
+Zhong Dali asked with his bewildered eyes fixed on me.

-He was still clutching a pile of tattered clothes, as if they were his lifeline.
+He clutched a pile of tattered clothes in his arms, as if they were his lifeline.

-Looking at his honest face that seemed to say "please make a decision, I'm counting on you," I sighed.
+Looking at his earnest face that seemed to say, "Please make a decision; I’m counting on you," I sighed.

 "Let's go take a look."